 Only those residents who benefit from a service have to pay a Service Charge.
 Normally the cost of the service is divided equally between all of the residents who benefit from the services.

 This can cover street lighting, the lighting of communal halls and stairs, TV boosters etc.

-The cost of replacement light bulbs in communal areas.
+The cost of replacing light bulbs in communal areas.

-The cost of gardening in shared areas.
+The cost of grounds maintenance in shared areas.
 This includes grass cutting, hedge trimming, maintaining shrub beds, weed killing, litter removal and trimming back overhanging bushes and trees.

-The cost of cleaning the communal areas and of cleaning any communal windows.
+The cost of cleaning the communal areas and any communal windows.
 This includes cleaning bin stores and litter picking.
-Cleaning of windows to flats or houses is not included unless specified in tenancy agreement.
+Cleaning of windows to individual flats or houses is not included unless specified in tenancy agreement.

-The cost of repairs to TV systems where these are shared between residents (normally flats).
+The cost of repairs to aerials where these are shared between residents (normally flats).